TheTypoMaster/gray.net.au/posts/2007/08/01/If_Airlines_were_operating_systems.rst

 .. title: If Airlines were operating systems...
 .. slug: If_Airlines_were_operating_systems
 .. date: 2007-08-01 16:55:00 UTC+10:00
-.. tags: funny,blog,James
+.. tags: funny,blog,aviation
-.. category:
+.. category: James
 .. link:

 I've seen this before, but it arrived in my mailbox today from a friend.
 Given